Basic Answers to Commonly Asked Questions About Prostate Cancer Latest Revision, Fall 2018 Printable here

 We are not doctors or scientists.
 The information below has been abstracted from many sources.
 Please understand that the answers are generalized in order to be simple and brief.
 The field of prostate cancer detection and treatment is a very rapidly and evolving field.
-For that reason, the Prostate Cancer Support Association encourages all interested parties to take this document as a starting point and search for answers that apply to you.
+For that reason, PCSANM encourages all interested parties to take this document as a starting point and search for answers that apply to you.
 Do not trust any one source, including this one.
 This document is published as a public service.
-Feel free to copy it
+Feel free to copy it.

 What and where is the prostate?